 For the Parker/McGee team, the 80s were busy times: art versus commerce screenplay Love and Money, a contract to retool Roche for Australia, and a proposed Came a Hot Friday TV series.
 But the television projects both melted away after the 1987 stock market crash.
 Love and Money just died.

 Parker returned to the theatre, though he would reconvene with McGee for Old Scores, period goldmining series Gold (co-created by Parker, McGee and Chris Hampson), and later, the cross-cultural creative bunfight that was colonial TV epic Greenstone (1998).
 Originally developed as a co-production with the BBC, Greenstone follows a missionary-educated woman (Simone Kessell) whose romantic life is subject to the shifting loyalties of a chiefly father.
-Old Scores, a lighthearted tale of ageing All Blacks refacing their Welsh enemies, won the pair a NZ Film and TV scriptwriting award — plus local theatrical release, even though designed for television.
+Old Scores, a lighthearted tale of ageing All Blacks refacing their Welsh enemies, won the pair a NZ Film and TV scriptwriting award — plus local theatrical release, even though it was designed for television.
 A lasting regret is shooting down McGee’s idea for a South Pacific Pictures series, set in a privatised accident and emergency clinic.

 Parker would win another gong for Montana Sunday Theatre piece Share the Dream, which starred Joel Tobeck and Luisa Burgess (Shortland Street) as lovers who meet on a factory assembly line, only to be parted by the demands of the market.
 Reversing the stage to screen norm, Parker then turned it into a play.